michaeljstutz/node-aws-provisioning/README.md

 ## Installation

+DO NOT USE - STILL IN EARLY DEVELOPMENT

 You should have the aws cli configured and working.
 This will automate the creation of ~/.aws/credentials which is used by aws-sdk to connect to the API.